A Quantum Router Architecture for High-Fidelity Entanglement Flows in Quantum Networks: Introduction

 The latency due to two-way communication for entanglement distribution in first-generation repeater networks forms a bottleneck that can be resolved by multiplexing of many quantum memories at each repeater node~\cite{Muralidharan_2016}.
 To overcome this problem of latency, Ref.~\cite{Munro_2010} introduced a multiplexing scheme that is restricted to cavity-based entanglement protocols.
 Alternatively, Ref.~\cite{Dam_2017} proposed a scheme that is compatible with emission-based protocols, but does not maintain the fidelity of entanglement distribution.
-Previous papers have considered switching to improve quantum key distribution rates, but have not quantified the effects of local connectivity on infidelities~\cite{Razavi_2009,Azuma_2015,Trenyi_2020}.
-Here, we introduce a quantum router scheme that uses multiplexing and high local connectivity to achieve higher entanglement rates and maintain entanglement fidelities for leading memory types and entanglement protocols.
+Previous papers considered switching to improve quantum key distribution rates, but have not quantified the effects of local connectivity on infidelities~\cite{Razavi_2009,Azuma_2015,Pirandola_2020}.
+Here, we introduce a quantum router scheme that uses multiplexing and all-to-all conditional local switching to increase entanglement fidelities and maintain entanglement rates for leading memory types and entanglement protocols.
+Our router architecture bears similarities to the quantum key distribution protocol introduced in a contemporaneous proposal by Tr\'{e}nyi and L\"{u}tkenhaus \cite{Trenyi_2020}, but our paper considers spin-photon implementations of quantum repeaters in general quantum networks.

 The router uses local, low-loss connections to link different users' entangled qubits, thereby establishing entanglement across the channel.
 This quantum router architecture is motivated by recent advances in integrated photonics, with demonstrations of fast and low-loss on-chip switching~\cite{Desiatov_2019} of many photonic modes and the integration of quantum emitters with integrated circuits~\cite{Wan_2020}.